anodyne/nova/docs/skinning/anatomy.md

 ## Design

 As its name implies, the `design` directory handles everything involved with the actual design and presentation of a skin.
-This is the folder skin developers will most likely be spending most of their time.
+This is the folder skin developers will likely be spending most of their time.
 There are a few important things to note about the contents of this directory.

 ### Custom.css